oroinc/documentation/user/back-office/products/products/managing-product-visibility.rst

 Products and categories are visible by default.
 To change this, navigate to **System > Configuration > Commerce > Customer > Visibility** in the main menu, clear the **Use default** check box, and toggle the options (*hidden*/*shown*).

 .. image:: /user/img/products/products/product_visibility/ConfigVisibilityOptions.png
+   :alt: View the global visibility settings for products and categories under the system configuration page

 ..
 TODO add link to system config user-guide--customers--configuration--visibility